Schachte/AWS-to-Cloudflare-Migration-Utility/README.md

-# AWS ➡️ Cloudflare Migrator
+# ☁️ AWS ➡️ Cloudflare Migrator

 A simple web-based utility to migrate files & videos from AWS S3 to Cloudflare Stream and Cloudflare R2 (coming soon).

+⭐ No Account Required To Use ⭐

 ## Demo